-The Interdisciplinary Center for Clinical Trials (Interdisziplinäres Zentrum Klinische Studien, IZKS) is an academic coordination center for clinical trials and a central facility of the University Medical Center Mainz (UMC), which was founded in 1999.
-IZKS is one of five “coordination centres for clinical trials" at German universities which received substantial funding” by the Federal Ministry of Education and Research (BMBF) for a period of eight years until 2015.
+The Interdisciplinary Center for Clinical Trials (Interdisziplinäres Zentrum Klinische Studien, IZKS), founded in 1999, is an academic coordination center for clinical trials and a central facility of the University Medical Center Mainz (UMC).

 IZKS closely cooperates with all clinical institutes and divisions of UMC.
 Additionally, it conducts numerous scientific projects with partners in Germany and Europe.
-Core competences are:
+Its core competences are:

-Furthermore, IZKS has developed its own focus within translational research as well as health care research.
-For example, IZKS provides key services in a translational project which receives funding by the Federal Joint Committee (Gemeinsamer Bundesausschuss - G-BA) in order to develop new forms of health care and has created a registry for several indications facilitating state-of-the-art information technology.
+Furthermore, the IZKS has developed its own focus within translational research as well as health care research.
+For example, IZKS provides key services in a translational project which receives funding from the Federal Joint Committee (Gemeinsamer Bundesausschuss - G-BA) to develop new forms of health care and has also created a registry for several indications facilitating state-of-the-art information technology.

 Christian Ruckes, Head of IZKS (acting)

-In the neuroimaging center, researchers have joined forces to develop an interdisciplinary approach to combine positron emission tomography ( PET) and magnetic resonance imaging (MRI) for functional imaging.
-Whereas the combined PET/MRI was originally used only for human patients, a new animal PET/MRI has been established in 2006.
+Researchers at the Neuroimaging Center Mainz (NIC) have joined forces to develop an interdisciplinary approach to combine positron emission tomography (PET) and magnetic resonance imaging (MRI) for functional imaging.
+Whereas the combined PET/MRI was originally used only for human patients, a new animal PET/MRI was established in 2006.
 The major goal of the neuroimaging center is to develop new paradigms of functional imaging, especially for neurophysilogical questions.